SpaceVim/SpaceVim/README.md

 ![2017-01-07_1363x723](https://cloud.githubusercontent.com/assets/13142418/21739011/6c38c14e-d4ca-11e6-8f3e-2c21dfc489c0.png)

-[SpaceVim](https://github.com/SpaceVim/SpaceVim) is a Modular configuration, a bundle of custom settings and plugins for Vim, here we call them layers, each layer has different plugins and config, user just need to select the layers they need.
+[SpaceVim](https://github.com/SpaceVim/SpaceVim) is a Modular configuration, a bundle of custom settings and plugins for Vim, here we call them layers, each layer has different plugins and config, users just need to select the layers they need.
 It got inspired by [spacemacs](https://github.com/syl20bnr/spacemacs).
 If you use SpaceVim, please star it on github.
 It's a great way of getting feedback and gives me the kick to put more time into development.